AmerJod/web_service/README.rst

 Install and Run
 ================
-All the project are provided as containerised applications. on the root of the prject: run
+All the project are provided as containerised applications. on the root of the project: run

 ``docker-compose up --biuld``

-*NB1*: Please Note, if you want to run the clone the project and run it, make sure that you get all the ``git submodules`` install into the project: ``git submodule add link``, Also create a ``python env`` and install all the packages into it,
+*NB*: Please Note, if you want to clone the project and run it, make sure that you get all the ``git submodules`` install into the project: ``git submodule add link``, Also create a ``python env`` and install all the packages into it,